 6 Spring Cleaning Safety Tips

-Add the following six tasks to your To-Do list, to help your home recover from any winter damage and keep it safe and secure for the upcoming season.
+With warm weather comes time for all those spring-cleaning chores to be completed.
+These six tips will help your home recover from any damage and keep it safe and secure for the upcoming season.

 The service tech will check both the inside unit and any outside units for the following: